 I didn’t like feeling stupid.
 Nobody does.
 It’s natural to want to be recognized by one’s peers and accepted by groups, looked up to, and even admired.
 Because of the status this particular teacher had at that particular school, I actually looked up to him and respected his opinions, wanting to be given the same respect and recognition that he so frequently gave to other students.
 At the time, I knew there was a bias and that some of the so-called “correct” answers by other students were not so correct but the teacher praised them nonetheless.
 There was something they were doing that had earned his respect that no matter how hard I tried, I could not accomplish.

 Now, many decades later, I understand that it all came down to ego.
 This teacher wanted to be the smart one.
 He wanted to be admonished by his students (in their “simplicity”).
-He even felt justified in attacking me, not seeing that they were attacks, but rather, a necessity (to assert his dominance).
+He even felt justified in attacking me, not seeing that they were attacks, but rather, a necessity (to assert his dominance or maybe in his own way … help?).
 I wanted to go beyond.
 I wanted to think outside of the box and dig deeper.
 Rather than receiving recognition or encouragement, I was shamed and humiliated in front of my peers.
 I know that in some, small way, he was trying to get me to “think” before I answer and to formulate an idea … but he was too focused on his own ego to realize that I had already been doing that (not to mention that embarrassing someone in front of their peers when they’re desperately struggling for acceptance is a really nasty thing to do to a kid).
 He couldn’t see that I did have an idea and it wasn’t arbitrary.
 It may have been different and seemed wrong because he was focused on a specific answer … but that’s how ego works.
 You can talk to someone and they’ll hear nothing except what they want to hear … right or wrong … intentional or unintentional … normal … or Johnny Bravo … (HAHAHAHA):

 What the teacher saw as a failure in education and a student who wasn’t even trying couldn’t have been farther from the truth.
 I was, in fact, trying the only way I knew how.
 I grew up in a world where trying to forcibly interject myself was the only chance for emotional survival.
 It’s not wrong to want someone to think before they answer … but everyone operates differently and not everyone will formulate the identical answer … and that’s part of life.
 Just look at what this blog is about (in the about section) – it’s about thinking and being informed.
 That lesson did stick with me … but not because of Mr. Lowe.
 You have to lead a person into a solution, or let them be wrong, and then guide them forward, not insult their effort.
 Knowledge isn’t magic, it requires information and then letting people sort through the truth on their own.
 That lesson … I learned elsewhere.
 You see, I wasn’t the only one with the wrong answers, and I knew it.
 The others struggled just as much, but stayed silent out of fear of being embarrassed.
 But, why?
 Why should we ever be embarrassed for trying?
 Have you ever watched Jeopardy or Wheel of Fortune and shouted out the answers and been wrong?
 Maybe you won’t play the game in real life because of your fear of embarrassment, but in the safety of your own home … you want to be right, too.
 You want to know you can be successful.
 You want to believe that you’re worthy of being on that show, recognized by your peers, and looked up to.